BookGen/BookGen/README.md

 				+ `biblatex-chicago` is used by default, but you can change this with a `BIBREQUIRE` override
 			+ (…and all of their prerequisites)
 			+ You will likely only need to install these yourself if you purposefully installed a limited TeX distribution like BasicTeX
+		+ Use `xelatex -v` to see if you already have it installed.
 + **For PNG generation:**
 	+ Everything required for PDF generation (PNGs are built from PDFs)
 	+ GhostScript
 		+ See <https://ghostscript.com/>
-		+ For macOS, MacTeX offers their own GhostScript package here, if you didnʼt install it as part of MacTeX: <http://www.tug.org/mactex/morepackages.html>
+		+ For macOS, MacTeX offers their own GhostScript package here, if you didn't install it as part of MacTeX: <http://www.tug.org/mactex/morepackages.html>
+		+ Use `gs -v` to see if you already have it installed.
 	+ ImageMagick
 		+ See <https://imagemagick.org/>
 		+ For macOS, you may want to use [Homebrew](https://brew.sh/) (`brew install imagemagick`)
+		+ Use `convert -version` to see if you already have it installed.
-	+ `pdftotext`
+	+ pdftotext
 		+ A part of the Xpdf command line tools available here : <http://www.xpdfreader.com/>
 		+ For macOS, you may want to use [Homebrew](https://brew.sh/) (`brew install xpdf`)
+		+ Use `pdftotext -v` to see if you already have it installed.
 + **For zip generation:**
 	+ Zip
 		+ See <http://infozip.sourceforge.net/Zip.html>
 		+ Comes preinstalled on many platforms
+		+ Use `zip -v` to see if you already have it installed.

+## Installation

+Generally speaking, you will not want to use your BookGen installation as your working directory, but rather install it somewhere else (as a subdirectory or in another location on your computer) and then call it remotely (from the command line or from another Makefile).

+### With Git

 To install, `git clone` this repository someplace you will be able to find it later, recursing submodules: